dmccreary/moving-rainbow/docs/challenges.md

 ### Use Random Numbers for Color Selection

+### Use Random to Simulate Candle Flicker

+### Use Random to For Changing Move Direction

 ## Advanced Labs

 These labs may require some additional connections such as:

+1. Buttons
-1. Buttons, Potentiometers
+2. Potentiometers
+3. Speaker
-2. Interrupt Service Routines
+4. Interrupt Service Routines
-3. A USB Current Meter
+5. A USB Current Meter
-4. An OLED display
+6. An OLED display
-5. A Wireless Controller
+7. A Wireless Controller

 ### Create Functions for Five Patterns

 ### Create a Mode Variable for Switching the Patterns

 ### Use a Button to Change a Pattern Mode

+### Use Potentiometers to Change Speed

+Add a potentiometer and change the speed of a display pattern

+### Use Potentiometers to Change Brightness

+Add a potentiometer and change the brightness of a display pattern

 ### Create a Demo Auto-Cycle Pattern a Button to Advance the Mode